Uber Wages Example: $8 an hour

 Yearly Revenue: $100,000

-Demand: Products that fill a customer need will have high demand.
+Demand: Products that fill a customer's needs will have high demand.
 They will seek it out.
 Fads also apply.
 Keep an eye on high adoption rates, units sold.

 Supply: Typically if a company is struggling to meet supply.
 Then demand is high.
 This is a good thing for value short term.
 You don't want this long term.
-If there's too much supply a company will rack up operating costs.
+If there's too much supply a company will be forced to lower price.
+To move remaining units.

-Interest: Often a advertising campaign is one of the required pillars for growth.
+Interest: Often an advertising campaign is one of the required pillars for growth.
 If there isn't much interest.
-They will die out.
+They will be forgotten.
 Interest isn't needed as much if demand is high.
-If said company corners a market, few/weak competitors.
+This can happen in a market with 2-3 competitors.

 Demand: Uber, for a time they had frequent customers, high demand.
 Ubiq has Low demand on the market.
 Thus it's position.
-But high for GPU rigs, keeping it one of the best coins to mine.
+But high usage for GPU rigs, keeping it one of the best coins to mine.
+Regardless of it's low presence.

 Interest: Uber is extremely effective advertising across social media, TV.
 Ubiq has a small staff and focuses on quality.
 The growth is slow.
 The interest is from a lack of wide spread ads.
 Low operations losses.
 Long term investment.